 |7||Connect each new employee with an in-house mentor who can answer questions, offer insight, and help them integrate into the culture.

 |8||Set up a weekly one-on-one meeting to check in with your new hire, answer questions, and ensure they understand the role and the key performance indicators they’ll need to meet.
 You can also use these meetings to help map your new employees’ future with your business.

 Plan to keep these meetings in place for several months to help new employees build confidence.

 Are there tools to help me onboard my new employee?

 Valamis is an excellent resource for onboarding.
 Their site offers numerous free tools that can help you through the most essential tasks.
 You may want to check out the following templates:

 Trainual is another resource that can help you document processes and policies for every role within your business, which can help speed up and simplify the onboarding process.
-You can get started developing your employee onboarding and training program for free through this link.
+You can start developing your employee onboarding and training program for free through this link.

-For more hands-on help, consider working with a fractional HR rep who can devote hours to your business each month or week to help you with specific HR tasks, including building your onboarding program.
+For more hands-on help to onboard your new employee, consider working with a fractional HR rep who can devote hours to your business each month or week to help you with specific HR tasks.
 Here, you'll find some business owner favorites: